Menu

 US Citizenship & Immigration Services is increasingly requiring more evidence that a job qualifies as a specialty occupation, even for jobs that in the past were commonly recognized as such.
 There has been no change in the law, but there has been a dramatic change in the government’s approach to adjudicating H-1B petitions.
 It is critical that an attorney preparing an H-1B petition have the experience and resources to hold US Citizenship & Immigration Services accountable to the proper and actual standards for adjudicating H-1B petitions.

 The number of new H-1Bs available each year is 85,000.
 Of this number, 20,000 are reserved for those with U.S. Master’s degrees or higher.
 Each year the supply of new H-1B’s is inadequate to meet demand.
 More petitions are filed each year than can be approved.
-Applications for new H-1B’s must be filed at the beginning of April – 6 months before the start of the upcoming fiscal year.
-One should expect the supply of new H-1B’s to be exhausted in the first week of April each year.
-200,000 or more H-1B filings have been submitted at the beginning of April in each of the past several years.

 Spouses and children under 21 of H-1B employees can accompany and remain in the U.S. with the H-1B worker on H-4 visas.
 If the H-1B spouse has either an approved I-140 Petition for Alien Worker, or is in the 7th year of an H-1B, based on underlying employment-based green card application, then the H-4 spouse or child can apply for work authorization.
 H-4 work authorization is a policy which began in the Obama administration.
 The Trump administration may seek to eliminate H-4 work authorization.